CrySyS/CrySyS-IoT-MMDB-2024/README.md

 ## Acknowledgement

-The CrySyS-IoT-MMDB-2024 data set was compiled as part of the [SETIT Project](https://www.crysys.hu/research/setit/) (2018-1.2.1-NKP-2018-00004), which has been implemented with the support provided from the National Research, Development and Innovation Fund of Hungary, financed under the 2018-1.2.1-NKP funding scheme.
+The research presented in this paper was supported by the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory and by the European Union’s Horizon Europe Research and Innovation Program through the [DOSS Project](https://dossproject.eu/) (Grant Number 101120270).
+The presented work also builds on results of the [SETIT Project](https://www.crysys.hu/research/setit/) (2018-1.2.1-NKP-2018-00004), which was implemented with the support provided from the [National Research, Development and Innovation Fund of Hungary](https://mi.nemzetilabor.hu/), financed under the 2018-1.2.1-NKP funding scheme.
+The authors are also thankful to [VirusTotal](https://www.virustotal.com/) for the academic license provided for research purposes.

-Our work was also supported by the Ministry of Innovation and Technology NRDI Office, Hungary, within the framework of the Artificial Intelligence National Laboratory Program.

-The authors are thankful to [VirusTotal](https://www.virustotal.com/) for giving the permission to use data from VirusTotal analysis reports in the construction of the CrySyS-IoT-MMDB-2024 data set.

 ## References